-(This page has been updated as of December 20, 2022)
+(This page has been updated as of December 22, 2023)

-The seminar will be led by UNT Director of Vocal Jazz, Jennifer Barnes, and co-taught with Heather Nail (Director of Vocal Music, Valley High School, West Des Moines, IA) the award-winning choral/vocal jazz high school-level educator.
 The seminar will be packed full of content relevant to current or future educators who either are already working with students on vocal jazz or are considering starting vocal jazz with their students, with topics to include:

-- Working with rhythm sections (with special attention given to drum set and bass)
+• Working with rhythm sections (with special attention given to drum set and bass)

-- Choosing repertoire
+• Choosing repertoire

-- Sound reinforcement
+• Sound reinforcement

-- Rehearsal techniques unique to vocal jazz
+• Rehearsal techniques unique to vocal jazz

-- Audition methods
+• Audition methods

-- Warm-ups and exercises to improve your ensemble's musicianship
+• Warm-ups and exercises to improve your ensemble's musicianship

 Every attendee will come away with materials to take home and apply to their teaching immediately.
 Continuing Education Units (CEUs) are offered, if desired, for a nominal fee (sometimes used to fulfill Professional Development requirements).